brendonboshell/supercrawler/README.md

 When Supercrawler successfully crawls a page (which could be a image, text, etc), it will fire your custom content-type handlers.
 Define your own custom handlers to parse pages, save data and do anything else you need.

+## Features

+* **Link Detection**.
+Supercrawler will parse crawled HTML documents, identify links and add them to the queue.
+* **Robots Parsing**.
+Supercrawler will request robots.txt and check the rules before crawling.
+It will also identify any sitemaps.
+* **Concurrency Limiting**.
+Supercrawler limits the number of requests sent out at any one time.
+* **Rate limiting**.
+Supercrawler will add a delay between requests to avoid bombarding servers.

 ## Step 1.
 Create a New Crawler

     var crawler = new supercrawler.Crawler({